ColleagueRiley/RSGL/README.md

 ## Eima
   Since I started RSGL, ![Eima](https://github.com/EimaMei) has helped boost the morale of the project and has helped me come up with new ideas and improvements for the project.
 He also contributed some code to the project.

-  Eima is the original creator of Silicon, without Silicon RSGL/RGFW probably would not support native macOS

   ![Eima's C toolkit / STL (sili)](https://github.com/Eimamei/sili)